knownasilya/jquery-highlight/README.md

 _Note: This plugin requires jQuery to be included, which is left up to you._

-First you neet to install the module, which can be installed in one of the following ways:
+First you need to install the module, which can be installed in one of the following ways:

 ```bash